-For the year ended December 31, 2015, Adjusted EBITDA was \$20.9 million (17.1% of net sales), compared with \$17.2 million (13.9% of net sales) for the combined year ended December 31, 2014.
-The increase in Adjusted EBITDA and Adjusted EBITDA as a percentage of net sales during the year ended December 31, 2015 was primarily due to improved operating efficiencies resulting in lower material usage, favorable mix of higher margin products, and lower raw material pricing compared with the prior year end, partially offset by a decrease in smart utility meter sales volumes and pricing and higher selling and administrative expenses.
+For the year ended December 31, 2016, Adjusted EBITDA was \$27.2 million (10.9% of net sales), compared to \$27.5 million (12.6% of net sales) for the year ended December 31, 2015.
+Changes in foreign currency exchange rates did not significantly impact Adjusted EBITDA.
+The decrease in Adjusted EBITDA for the year ended December 31, 2016 was primarily due to operational inefficiencies resulting in higher labor costs and material usage and lower pricing on existing platforms, partially offset by higher volumes on new platforms, lower raw material costs and savings in selling and administrative expenses resulting from the Company's global cost reduction program, lower incentive compensation expense due to increased attainment percentages and other spend controls.